• Level of education

 - Derivation of the Vlasov equation from Klimontovich, the non-relativistic and relativistic Vlasov equation, the Landau effect, an introduction to the Fokker-Planck equation

-- Derivation of the ideal MHD equations from Vlasov, one- and two-fluid equations and generalized Ohm's law, Alfvén's theorem.
+- Derivation of ideal MHD equations from Vlasov, one- and two-fluid equations and generalized Ohm's law, Alfvén's theorem.

 - The quasi-linear theory of cosmic ray transport.